BlueflowerMedia/kijiji/README.md

 - Create a folder **ad#** i.e. ad1, ad2
 - Place all the photos in the folder
 - Create a yml file for the ad in the same name as the folder (either using the CLI the instruction in next section or editing exiting yml file)
 - Create a schedule python file.
-Look at schedule1.py
+(Look at [schedule1.py] for example)
   - Start the file with import statement `from adScheduler import *`
   - create a adSchedule class under any variable name with the following parameters
     - ad_id: this must match folder name of the ad yml file and ad yml filename
     - repeat: interval in minutes at which the ad is reposted
     - delay: number of minutes delayed before the ad is started
   - i.e. for ad66 repeated every 30 minutes that will start after 30 minutes:
   `ad1 = adSchedule(ad_id=66, repeat=30, delay=30)`
   - to initiate a schedule, run the start function for each ad. i.e. `ad1.start()`
   - end the file with

   `while True:
       schedule.run_pending()`

 - to run the script, simply run `python **nameOfTheFile**`